What is receiving stolen property?

 How We Can Help

 If you are charged with receiving stolen property in the Los Angeles area, let the experienced criminal defense team at the Law Offices of Jeff Voll help you to win your case.
 Our knowledgeable group of attorneys, experts and investigators have the experience necessary to defend you in any receiving stolen property case.
-As the head attorney Jeff Voll was a former prosecutor himself, we are well equipped to handle anything the prosecution may throw your way.
-If you haveany questions or concerns, your free case review and legal consultation is just a phone call away at 323-467-6400.
+If you have any questions or concerns, your free case review and legal consultation is just a phone call away at 323-467-6400.